Grass Pollen Allergen Extract (Timothy Grass)

 Hypersensitivity to any of the inactive ingredients (gelatin, mannitol, and sodium hydroxide) contained in this product or any other component of the formulation; severe, unstable or uncontrolled asthma; history of any severe systemic allergic reaction; history of any severe local reaction to sublingual allergen immunotherapy; history of eosinophilic esophagitis

 Dosage strength expressed in Bioequivalent Allergy Units (BAU).
-Note: Initiate treatment ≥12 weeks (U.S. labeling) or ≥8 weeks (Canadian labeling) before expected onset of each pollen season and continue throughout pollen season.
+Note: Initiate treatment ≥12 weeks before expected onset of each pollen season and continue throughout pollen season.
 May be taken daily for 3 consecutive years (including intervals between grass pollen seasons).
 Safety and efficacy of initiating treatment during grass pollen season or restarting treatment after missing a dose have not been established.
 In clinical trials, treatment interruptions ≤7 days were allowed.

 Grass pollen-induced allergic rhinitis: Adults ≤65 years: Sublingual: One tablet (2,800 BAU) once daily

 Sublingual: Administer first dose in a healthcare setting due to the potential for allergic reactions; monitor patient for 30 minutes after first dose.
-If well tolerated, subsequent doses may be taken at home; subsequent pediatric doses should be done under adult supervision.
+If well tolerated, subsequent doses may be taken at home.
 Remove sublingual tablet from blister unit with dry hands immediately prior to administration.
 Place tablet under tongue until completely dissolved (≥1 minute) and then swallow.
 Wash hands after handling tablet.
 Avoid food or beverage for 5 minutes following dissolution of tablet (to prevent the swallowing of allergen extract).
 Auto-injectable epinephrine should be made available to patients.

 Store between 20°C and 25°C (68°F and 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).
 Protect from moisture.